hamishforbes/lua-resty-upstream/README.md

 Functions for making http requests to upstream hosts.

 ### status_codes
 This pool option is an array of status codes that indicate a failed request.
+Defaults to none.

 ```lua
 {